muhsinking/notebook/content/index.md

 Substack, it turns out, is terrible for this.
 Newsletters are ephemeral by design; they're intended to surface what's "new".
 You send your post, then move onto the next one.
 Not to slag Substack—it's an amazing platform for distributing your writing (not to mention monetizing it, though I've never dipped my toes into that size of the pool), but it's actually quite awful for curation.

-So the the goal for this site is curation rather than't distribution.
-I was inspired by the concept of the [digital garden](https://www.technologyreview.com/2020/09/03/1007716/digital-gardens-let-you-cultivate-your-own-little-bit-of-the-internet/), and decided to try cultivating a personal archive of knowledge here on the internet—mostly for myself, but also for whoever else is curious.
+So the the goal for this site is curation rather than distribution.
+I want to cultivate a personal archive of knowledge (a [digital garden](https://www.technologyreview.com/2020/09/03/1007716/digital-gardens-let-you-cultivate-your-own-little-bit-of-the-internet/), if you're so inclined), mostly for myself, but also for whoever else is curious.
 Substack will still be my public diary, but this will be my public notebook.

 On that note...